Amex Blue Business Cash Card Basics For January 2021

 Blue Business Cash Foreign Transaction Fees

-I wouldn’t recommend using this credit card for purchases outside the US, as the card does carry a foreign transaction fee of 2.7% of each transaction after conversion to US dollars, which will eat up all of your rewards, and then some.
+I wouldn’t recommend using this credit card for purchases outside the US, as the card does carry a foreign transaction fee of 2.7% of each transaction after conversion to US dollars, which will eat up all of your rewards, and then some (Rates & Fees).

 Are You Eligible For The Blue Business Cash?